ankitpipalia/Azure-Terraform-Modules/modules/Web/service-plan/README.md

 This Terraform module creates an Azure Service Plan.
 It includes all the necessary resources for production use, except for the resource group.

-## Prerequisites

-Before using this module, make sure you have the following:

-- Azure subscription
-- Terraform installed
-- Azure Resource Group

 ## Usage
 ```hcl
 module "service_plan" {